 Jobs that require especially precise communication, for example, anything involving lots of writing, may remain out of reach, but most jobs will be possible.
 Using the example of the UK health service again, although you could not be a doctor with B2/C1 English, you would have the necessary level to work as a nurse.

 You might be able to gain some experience of working in a foreign language closer to home.
 Multinational companies like to centralise certain operations, and typical jobs include phone-based customer service.

 Work and study programmes

 Finding your first job in a foreign language can often be the most difficult step.
-Without experience of the local job market you will find it harder to put together an impressive CV.
+Without the experience of the local job market, you will find it harder to put together an impressive CV.